 As per the ND-SI-Directions, all NBFC-ND-SI are required to adhere to certain corporate governance norms, including constitution of an audit committee, a nomination committee, an asset liability management committee and risk management committee.
-The NBFC-ND-SIs are also required to constitute asset liability management support group which shall be responsible for analysing, monitoring and reporting the liquidity risk profile to the asset liability management committee.
 NBFCs are required to furnish to the RBI a quarterly statement on change of directors, and a certificate from the managing director of the NBFC that fit and proper criteria in selection of the directors has been followed.
-Further, all applicable NBFCs shall have to frame their internal guidelines on corporate governance with the approval of its board of directors, enhancing the scope of the guidelines without sacrificing the spirit underlying the above guidelines and it shall be published on the company's web-site, if any, for the information of various stakeholders.
-NBFC-ND-SIs are mandatorily required to rotate the partner/s of the chartered accountant firm conducting its audit, every three years so that same partner does not conduct audit of such NBFC-ND-SI continuously for more than a period of three years.
-However, the partner so rotated shall be eligible for conducting the audit of the such NBFC-ND-SI after an interval of three years, if so decided by the NBFC-ND-SI.
-RBI has also mandated the NBFC-ND-SIs to have a policy to ascertain the 'fit and proper criteria' at the time of appointment of directors and on a continuing basis.
+Further, all applicable NBFCs shall have to frame their internal guidelines on corporate governance with the approval of its board of directors, enhancing the scope of the guidelines without sacrificing the spirit underlying the above guidelines and it shall be published on the company's web-site, if any, for the information of various stakeholders constitution of a nomination committee, a risk management committee and certain other norms in connection with disclosure, transparency and connected lending has also been prescribed in the RBI Master Circular.
+Further, RBI vide notification dated November 10, 2014 has mandated the Audit Committee to ensure that an information systems audit of the internal systems and processes is conducted at least once in two years to assess operational risks faced by the company.
+RBI has also mandated the NBFCs to have a policy to ascertain the 'fit and proper criteria' at the time of appointment of directors and on a continuing basis.